Home

 Neutrality

-Focus is on documentation and analysis, not organizational positioning. -
+The focus is on documentation and analysis, not organizational or political positions. -

 Traceability

-It should be clear where the information comes from. -
+It should be clear where information comes from and how it has been processed. -

 Instructor perspective

-The structure is designed to support teaching and progression. -
+The material is developed to support methodical teaching, progression, and technical explanation. -

-The goal is sustainable knowledge development over time.
+The goal is sustainable documentation over time, not fast or fragmented publishing.

 The platform can be used as: